sasquatch678/A-Painted-World/FAQ.md

 #### 🇶 I am getting an application load error 5:0000065434 when trying to launch the game.
 🅰️ Make sure steam is running when you launch the game through MO2.

+#### 🇶 Failed to initialize renderer.
+Desired render mode not found on Adapter.
+🅰️ You didn't set your resolution in the Oblivion.ini in the profiles folder, like it tells you to in the Post-installation steps of the readme.

 #### 🇶 I have a black screen on the main menu.
 🅰️ Set bFullScreen to 0 in Oblivon.ini in the profiles folder of wherever you installed the list.
 Set the file to read-only so this doesn’t get reverted.
 Enable borderless windowed in mods/A Painted World Configs/oblivion__display_tweaks.ini.
 It's also possible that you enabled Special K and did not disable the Nvidia Overlay.